gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Cup.
 Come on.
 We're almost there."
 Liar.
 "We're almost out of here.
 Just a little swim, that's all."

 I shook my head weakly.
-"Cannot..."
+"Cannot…"

 He shook me.
 "Yes you can.
 Cup.
 Cup!
 You can do it, I know you can.
 But you have to do it yourself.
 I can't carry you for this bit."

 He was an idiot.
 My death had found me---there was no need for him to whistle for his.
 I tried again.
-"Cannot...  blood...  in the water.
-Smell...
-Draw them..."
+"Cannot…  blood…  in the water.
+Smell…  Draw them…"

 "I know it will," he said.
 "But we made it this far, right?
 Here, look."
 He pulled a coil of rope from his bag and unwound it.
 "I'll go through first.
 Give me, what, twenty breaths, then I'll pull you through.
 All right?"

 He slipped the end of the rope under my back without waiting for an answer and started to knot it over my chest.
 I pushed his hands away weakly.
-"Too... short..."
-I gasped.
-"Go...  through...  trail rope..."
+"Too… short…" I gasped.
+"Go…  through…  trail rope…"

 He sat back on his heels, then nodded reluctantly.
 "All right.
 But don't you wait too long, you hear me?
 Damned if I'll have you in my dreams for the rest of